A mother loses a child custody battle

 Betty brought her sponsor from AA who testified that she had been sober.
 She brought neighbors, friends, relatives who all testified about what a good mother she was and that they’d never seen Betty strikes them in any way.
 Witness after witness stood up and vouched for Betty.

-We testified and showed our video evidence and testified about what we saw.
+We testified and showed our video evidence and testified about what we had seen and what we had documented.

 The ex-husband’s attorney called Betty to the stand to testify.